garudlab/Signature-SNVs/README.md

     ```
     python3 -m pip install Signature-SNVs==0.0.1
     ```

+3. Update configs/config.yaml to your local paths.
+See [example config.yaml](#exampleinput).

 2. [Option 1] Run code as a module.
 Start up python in command line interface, then import and run module with example1